Allur, Nellore district: Education

-There were only pial elementary schools that teach Telugu reading, writing, poetry and basic math till 1868.
-In 1868, the British government established a secondary school starting with 44 students under the 1864 Education Act and a system of payments based on results was introduced to increase school attendance.
+Until 1868, there were only outdoor elementary schools that taught Telugu reading, writing, poetry and basic math.
+That year, the British government established a secondary school starting with 44 students under the 1864 Education Act and a system of payments based on results was introduced to increase school attendance.
 American Baptist Mission started a middle school around 1878 and maintained till 1927.
 A boarding school for boys was opened in 1907.

-Mr Madabushi Seshachari who was appointed in the ABM school later urged the rich of Allur to start a school so that he can help them by joining the school for the all-round development of the school and also to promote educational values in the younger generation of the village.
+Madabushi Seshachari, who was appointed in the ABM school, later urged the rich of Allur to start a school so that he could help them by joining the school for the all-round development of the school and also to promote educational values in the younger generation of the village.
 He also took help from Ramakrishna Mission for organising the school and started Ramakrishna Middle School in 1928.
-It was later extended to high school in 1934, to Junior College in 1950 and to Degree College in 1998.
+The school was extended to a high school in 1934, to a junior college in 1950, and to degree college in 1998.

-Health Care
+Health care

 The first government-aided dispensary was started in 1872.
 There are two public hospitals run by the government, Allur Government Hospital and Ayurvedic hospital.